What Is Construction Insurance?

 The importance of insurance in the construction industry cannot be stressed enough.
 The construction industry focuses on the tasks of contractors, subcontractors and workers that come together to provide the final product to a client.
 That product can include the construction of a new building structure, repairing the current structure, or creating a new roadway or walkway for pedestrian or vehicle travel.
 With so many pieces in play at any given time during a project, there is the potential for something to go wrong and that’s where construction industry insurance comes into play.

 A worker carrying a stack of plywood can accidentally hit a window with the wood, causing the glass to shatter.
 Another worker driving a crane may incorrectly remove a row of trees as a result of misunderstanding directions.
 There is also the potential for personal injury to occur as workers handle heavy equipment and tools.
-There are many potential hazards that take place in construction.
+There are many potential hazards that take place in construction that require some sort of accident insurance.

 As the contractor on the job site, you are financially responsible for the damage done to the client’s property or the construction site.
 For that reason, you need to have contractor liability insurance in place before setting foot on a new project job site.